 Mean score of companies in the Extra-Territorial Organizations industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-United Nations's score of 23 is higher than 73% of the industry.
+United Nations's score of 23 is lower than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.